targeted-DK/targeted-DK.github.io/_posts/2024-02-20-Neural Network Training.md

 - RMSProp
 ![](/images/2024-02-20.2/10.png)

 Instead of accumulating like Adagrad, it decays the previous update.
 Instead of accumulating all past squared gradients, RMSProp uses a moving average, making it more suitable for training deep neural networks.
 ​

 - Adam
 ![](/images/2024-02-20.2/11.png)

 Adam (Adaptive Moment Estimation) combines ideas from both Momentum and RMSProp.
 It maintains two moving averages for each weight: one for the gradients (like Momentum) and one for the squared gradients (like RMSProp).
-This is best default to use in practice - because of weight decaying in the recent history of updates, it is less sensitive to having a correct learning rate.
+This is the best default to use in practice - because of weight decaying in the recent history of updates, it is less sensitive to having a correct learning rate.
 So it is easier to pick a learning rate.